-On the other hand, the opposition is of the view that the new farmer bills 2020 passed challenges the three pillars of the food security system that is Minimum Support Price (MSP), Public Procurement and Public Distribution System.
+On the other hand, the opposition is of the view that the new farmer bills 2020 passed challenge the three pillars of the food security system that is Minimum Support Price (MSP), Public Procurement, and Public Distribution System.

 The farmers are the soul of the country and their growth and development is the foremost duty to be taken care of by the government.
-The passing of the bill is a step in the right direction providing a bigger platform to the farmers to get the desired price for their agricultural product.
+The passing of the bill is a step in the right direction providing a bigger platform for farmers to get the desired price for their agricultural products.

 The reforms will accelerate agricultural growth through private sector investment in constructing agricultural infrastructure and supply chains for Indian farm produce in national global markets, generate employment opportunities, and strengthen the economy.
 Farmers will be freed from the clutches of selling their goods at designated places.